 You can seek compensation for a cerebral palsy diagnosis any time someone else's negligence causes that problem, whether your child suffers brain damage after getting dropped or due to a falling object.
 To establish grounds for compensation, your attorney will need to establish that the liable party had a caregiver relationship with the child and/or bore an obvious duty of care to the child, and that the liable party violated that duty of care in some way, resulting in your child's injuries.

 Some entities may carry insurance that will help provide the financial protection you need.
 For example, daycare providers often have insurance that will protect them against caregiver errors.
 However, other caregivers, including friends or family members, might not have insurance policies.
-Contact Sibley Dolman Gipe Accident Injury Lawyers, PA to learn more about whether you may have grounds for a claim in your child’s cerebral palsy case.
+Contact Dolman Law Group Accident Injury Lawyers, PA to learn more about whether you may have grounds for a claim in your child's cerebral palsy case.